Dexalot/dexalot-docs/docs/articles/release/README.md

 # Releases

-## 15.11.2024 Release - Possible Breaking Changes!
+## November Nov-20-2024 10:00AM EST (Tentative) Release - Multiple Breaking Changes!

-This release includes some breaking changes!
+This release includes breaking changes!
 Please check and make sure your integration is working on our test environment before the release date.
+Please use the new function cancelAddList as much as possible(rather than using addOrderList and then cancelOrderList) to be able to cancel your orders and add new ones in the same block to maintain a healthy orderbook.

 ### Documentation Links: